SmileAPI/quickstart/README.md

 > **You can use as reference ".env.example" included in the Quickstart repository or archive**

-6. Save and close your file again.
+6. Save and close your file.

 7. If you don't have Node.js installed in your machine, install Node.js.

 > For example on the Mac you can open up the Terminal and run: